 - If you’re a complete beginner to WordPress trying to create a site then Genesis isn't your ideal option

 If you’re looking for a high-quality, secure WordPress theme for your website, going with StudioPress themes is always a good idea.
-All of their themes come with a strong foundation that leads the way in popularity, have enough design and functionality for building a competitive website, and are easy to use whether you’re an advanced developer or a new website owner.
+All of their themes come with a strong foundation that leads the way in popularity, has enough design and functionality for building a competitive website, and is easy to use whether you’re an advanced developer or a new website owner.

-I hope you’ve enjoyed this Genesis Framework and StudioPress themes review.
+I hope you've enjoyed this StudioPress and Genesis Framework review.
 Have I missed something important that you think should be included here?
 Then I would love to hear all about it in the comments below!